AbdullahNaal/just-a-test/README.md

 # just-a-test
-This here is just for me to get git.
+This is just for me to get git.